Insights and updates for more productive and successful HTA submissions

 ICON Pricing and Market Access experts conducted an analysis to assess the value of RWE in recent HTA appraisals.

-Join us to learn about the challenges and opportunities when using external control arm trials in submissions to HTA agencies.
+Learn about the challenges and opportunities when using external control arm trials in submissions to HTA agencies.

 Join us for insights and key lessons learned when engaging with the developing HTA processes in China and Japan.